perebaj/jjhandbook/essays/aim-impact.md

 # Aim Impact

-After changing my work environment I noticed that companies always are looking for people that already had resposability for delivering results, specifically startups.
-When you have a narrow team, money and time to ship a product, you need to have people that will assume the responsibility to to roll up their sleeves and help the business to grow.
-For this reason, I have been very critical in choosing projects and people to work with, because depending on the environment, I can through my career in the trash and the next steps will be very hard to achieve, more dedication now, more easy will be in the future.
+Companies always are looking for people that already delivered results, specifically startups.
+When you have a narrow team, money and time to ship a product.
+Have people that will roll up their sleeves and help the business to grow, those are the best ones.

-Having this critical sence now, it's being so helpful because I'm noticing the amount of opportunities that I can ambrace just being an interested guy and showing that I have energy and curiosity to learn.
+For this reason, have been critical about your career, projects, and people to work with, it's your duty.
+Because, depending on the environment, you can through your career on the trash.
+Or simply take more time to achieve your goals.

-Some initiatives that I'm doing:
+Some good initiatives to start, are:

-- Heard more REAL people and try to make a connection with them, friends or just workmates.
-- Implementing my own projects and showing that for my friends.
+- heard the ones that achieve something nice, try to copy their steps;

+- build your own things;

-- Participating in hackathons and meetups.
+- take part in events.
+Meetups, hackathons and open source projects.

-Those things, bright the eyes of the people that are looking for engaged people to help their business and consequently, I'm hopping that will get more opportunities.
+Those things brighten the eyes of companies who are looking for engaged people.
+Remember, be awesome just for you, it's not enough, you should show it.
+The best way to address it is to think about it and put some energy.

+If you are working in some company, try to write down what you are doing, and what needles you are moving.
+The initiatives that you are commanding.
+And be always aware of the market.
+There are a lot of good opportunities out there, but they are looking for the ones that know how to sell them.